pavliha/partymaker-web/README.md

-# User Managment React.js Application
+# Partymaker

-This app displays list of users and and edit them
+This is pet project where I and my friend experiment with new technologies and try new approaches in frontend development

 1. React.js
 2. Redux